GoAuditsGoAudits

 2. Straighten

 • Assigning a fixed quantity of materials.
-For example, having space for only 6 rolls of tapes, instead of 12.
-It also includes a replenishing strategy i.e., having a system in place when workers are on their last roll of tape.
+For example, having space for only 6 rolls of tape, instead of 12.
+It also includes a replenishing strategy, i.e., having a system in place when workers are on their last roll of tape.

 • Storing heavy items closer to the floor to avoid lifting them or placing frequently used items at shoulder level – ergonomic practice for safe storage.